exrom/sd2iec-snoop/rtc.md

 sd2iec snoop does not try to work around the dow bug because this would cause more effort (and program complexity) on c64 side.

+# rtc fix in sd2iec v1.0.0atentdead0-37

+Version v1.0.0atentdead0-37 of sd2iec does now calculate the correct day of week.
+ Ingo Korb fixed a bug in the day_of_week() function (thanks Ingo!).

+I could successfully update the firmware of my sd2iec with a 2GB sized SD (not SDHC) card after i formatted it to fat16 (not fat32!).

 ### other rtc tools reference